 The potential of the digital health space to help those with non-communicable diseases including dementia is immense, according to Dr. Kieren Egan.
-We spoke to him about his research at the University of Strathclyde and the importance of developing innovations in collaboration with those with dementia and carers from the start.

 Why did you get into the dementia and ageing research space – and what are the key questions for you?